nhat-le/switching-simulations/doc/README.md

 ### Performing the block-HMM state decoding
-For visualizing the transition dynamics of each HMM mode, run `code/blockhmm/hmmblockstate_visualize_122121.m` (these are the plots of switching dynamics of the 4 HMM modes in the official figure 8)
+For visualizing the transition dynamics of each HMM mode, run `code/blockhmm/hmmblockstate_visualize_122121.m` (these are the plots of switching dynamics of the 4 HMM modes in the official figure 8).
+Note that for results with tsne segmentation, run `hmmblockstate_visualize_011621_tsne.m` instead.
 * This also performs K-means clustering (can specify K) and plots the composition of each HMM mode (for each HMM mode, what fraction is model-free vs inference-based)
 * Saves the data related to the clustering and classification in `processed_data/blockhmmfit/{version}/*classification_info*.mat`